-If feeling blue describes you, here is some advice and tips which may help brighten your mood.
+If feeling blue describes you, here is some advice and tips which may help brighten your mental state and put you in a better mood.

 What Are Some Ways I Can Improve My Mood?

 We know physical activity is good for our overall health, but exercising regularly can also help support our mental health and emotional wellness.
 The physiological benefits of exercise are well-established in the scientific literature, and research also supports the psychological benefit of exercise in support of a healthy lifestyle.
 One study showed a single bout of moderate-intense aerobic exercise can improve mood and the presence of positive thoughts in adults.

 Exercising prompts the release of endorphins, which serve as your body's natural mood booster.
 One theory even suggests that exercise can potentially trigger the release of dopamine and serotonin.
 In addition, a walking program was beneficial for both men and women with mild cognitive impairment as shown by improved memory and attention.